Purneema-Kumari/Loan-Default-Prediction/README.md

 The data was divided into train and test part which accounts for 80% and 20% of the data respectively.
 After this I standardized all the variables before fitting the model.

-I have used Logistic Regression for model building whose accuracy was 0.74.
+Here Logistic Regression has been used for model building whose accuracy was 0.74.

 **Solutions:**
 1. Help customers to maximize their cash flows along with streamlining their installment plans.